gigachad80/TxtRipper/README.md

 Initially, it was Roboto, but I wanted to a different name to give it, so I choose TxtRipper (as it's related to `robots.txt`).

+### ⌚ Total Time Taken to Develop & Test

-### ⌚ Total Time Taken to Build & Test
+- ### ⌚ Total Time Taken to Build & Test

-- Approx 59 min
+-   Approx 59 min.
+Actually, I've developed its first version in 20 min, but it took me this long because there were issues with sites like colgate.com and airtel.in, like **having to implement handling for HTTP redirects (such as 301 and 302), debugging SSL certificate verification failures, and fixing the regex to correctly parse `Disallow:` rules, including those with spaces.**

 ### 🙃 Why I Created This